MLH/mlh-hackathon-organizer-guide/index.md

     * Tell your school’s paper

     * Enlist MLH’s PR#### RESOURCES to get potential pre-event coverage in local and tech media

+* Reach out to parent groups (more useful for high school hackathons)

+    * Share our [Parent Hackathon Guide](https://mlh.io/parent-hackathon-guide) with parent organizations that are interested in hearing about events for their children.

 #### Resources